 Approach: Data on the density and lengths of resident fishes at San Mateo and Barn are collected using the same methods described above for estimating the standing stock of fish at Wheeler North Reef.
 Resident fish are defined as reef associated species > 1-year old (fish <1-year old are termed young-of-year).
 Data on fish lengths are used to classify each individual fish counted as a resident or young-of-year based on published size classes and/or expert knowledge.
-The total density of resident fishes at Wheeler North Reef, San Mateo, and Barn is calculated as the mean density of resident fishes near the bottom averaged over the 82 replicate 50m x 3m x 1.5m transects sampled on each reef.
-For Wheeler North Reef to meet this performance standard the four-year running average of the density of resident fish calculated from the current year and the three preceding years must not be significantly less than that of the reference reef with the lower four-year running average of resident fish density.
+The total density of resident fishes at Wheeler North Reef, San Mateo, and Barn is calculated as the mean density of resident fishes near the bottom averaged over the 82 replicate 50 m x 3 m x 1.5 m transects sampled on each reef.
+For Wheeler North Reef to meet this performance standard the four-year running average of the density of resident fish calculated from the current year and the three preceding years must not be significantly less than that of the reference reef with the lower four-year running average.

-Results: In 2009, 1 year after its construction, the density of resident fish at the Wheeler North Reef was 50% - 300% greater than that at the reference reefs (Figure 6.2.6a).
-Since then, fish densities have been relatively similar among the three reefs.
-The lone exception was a spike in resident fish density at Barn in 2011 when large schools of señorita were observed on several transects and the relatively low densities of fish observed at San Mateo from 2015-2019.
-In 2020 the four-year running average of resident fish at the Wheeler North Reef was ~20% lower than that at Barn and 50% higher than that recorded at San Mateo (Figure 6.2.6b).
-Thus, Wheeler North Reef met the performance standard for resident fish density in 2020.
+Results: In 2009, 1 year after its construction, the density of resident fish at Wheeler North Reef was 50% higher than Barn and 300% higher than San Mateo (Figure 6.2.6a).
+Since then, fluctuations in fish densities have been relatively similar among the three reefs with the highest densities typically observed at Barn and Wheeler North Reef and the lowest densities at San Mateo.
+The lone exception was a spike in resident fish density at Barn in 2011 when large schools of señorita were observed on several transects.
+The average resident fish density for 2018, 2019 and 2021 at Wheeler North Reef was ~13% lower than that at Barn but 50% higher than that recorded at San Mateo (Figure 6.2.6b).
+Thus, Wheeler North Reef met the performance standard for resident fish density in 2021.

 Figure 6.2.6.
-Mean density (± 1 standard error) of resident fish at Wheeler North Reef, San Mateo and Barn. (a) annual values for 2009 - 2020 and (b) 4-year running average.
+Mean density (± 1 standard error) of resident fish at Wheeler North Reef, San Mateo and Barn. (a) annual values for 2009 - 2021 and (b) 3-year average for 2018, 2019 and 2021.
+2020 data was excluded due to reduced monitoring imposed by COVID-19 restrictions.